adityaarun1/pytorch_fast-er_rcnn/README.md

-# pytorch-faster-rcnn
+# pytorch_fast-er_rcnn
-A pytorch implementation of fast RCNN and faster RCNN detection framework based on Xinlei Chen's [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) and the python Caffe implementation of faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).
+A pytorch implementation of fast RCNN and faster RCNN detection framework based on Ruotian(RT) Luo's [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn), Xinlei Chen's [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) and the python Caffe implementation of faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).

 **Note**: Several minor modifications are made when reimplementing the framework, which give potential improvements.
 For details about the modifications and ablative analysis, please refer to the technical report [An Implementation of Faster RCNN with Study for Region Sampling](https://arxiv.org/pdf/1702.02138.pdf).
 If you are seeking to reproduce the results in the original paper, please use the [official code](https://github.com/ShaoqingRen/faster_rcnn) or maybe the [semi-official code](https://github.com/rbgirshick/py-faster-rcnn).
 For details about the faster RCNN architecture please refer to the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](http://arxiv.org/pdf/1506.01497.pdf).

 ### Detection Performance
 The current code supports **VGG16**, **Resnet V1** and **Mobilenet V1** models.
 We mainly tested it on plain VGG16 and Resnet101 architecture.
 As the baseline, we report numbers using a single model on a single convolution layer, so no multi-scale, no multi-stage bounding box regression, no skip-connection, no extra input is used.
 The only data augmentation technique is left-right flipping during training following the original Faster RCNN.
 All models are released.

+#### Faster R-CNN
 With VGG16 (``conv5_3``):
   - Train on VOC 2007 trainval and test on VOC 2007 test, **71.22**(from scratch) **70.75**(converted) (**70.8** for tf-faster-rcnn).
   - Train on VOC 2007+2012 trainval and test on VOC 2007 test ([R-FCN](https://github.com/daijifeng001/R-FCN) schedule), **75.33**(from scratch) **75.27**(converted) (**75.7** for tf-faster-rcnn).